patrik-knaperek/sgtdv-simulation_interface/control_si/README.md

 ___

-`control_si` node allows for controlling the FSSIM vehicle by commands from `pathTracking` node and provides conversion of state topics (pose and velocity) in the other direction for feedback.
+`control_si` node allows for controlling the FSSIM vehicle by commands from `path_tracking` node and provides conversion of state topics (pose and velocity) in the other direction for feedback.

 **[Requires AMZ FSD skeleton & FSSIM installed](https://gitlab.com/sgt-driverless/simulation/fsd_skeleton/-/blob/master/README.md)**